shoaibshakeel381/VNR-Dictionary-Filter/README.md

 Details:
    gamespecific   Returns game specific terms.
 Filteration will be
                   done by File Ids.
 File Ids can be found from Edit Dialog under Game info page.
-Multiple File Ids should be separated by comma. element        Returns terms where <element_name> has value matching the given <value>. <value> can be a regular expression. merge          Merges two dictionary files and produces a new file.
+Multiple File Ids should be separated by comma. element        Returns terms where element_name has value matching the given value.
+Value can be a regular expression. merge          Merges two dictionary files and produces a new file.
                   Both files should be present in current directory.
                   Each file must have a root element as parent to make xml valid.